Blackmon homers, Gray pitches Rockies past Dodgers 5-3

 NFL EUROPE

-The New York Yankees’ 17-13 win over Boston in London on Saturday had Dodgers manager Dave Roberts shaking his head.
+The New York Yankees’ 17-13 win over Boston in London on Saturday had Roberts shaking his head.
 “That’s unbelievable,” he said before his team’s game.
 “Was that the Giants vs. the Patriots or the Jets vs. the Patriots?”

 ARENADO RETURNS A FAVOR